commercial buildingsVOC Testing

 It was probably around that time that sulfur containing acidic gases from Chinese Drywall was causing similar corrosion problems in homes copper pipes and wires.
 I also informed them to cover the acid better and to use proper ventilation closer to the stored acid.

-Chemical testing like mold testing has it’s limitations.
+Chemical testing, just like mold testing has its limitations.
 Testing did not pick up acid as testing for VOC’s does not pick up acid.
 It took visual inspections, analytical thinking, and experience, to solve the riddle.

-Even though these were grad students and scientists, it took a bit of convincing before they believed that acidic chemical fumes in the absence of liquid splashing could cause the corrosion they were experiencing.
+Even though these were grad students and scientists, it took a bit of convincing before they believed that acid fumes could cause the corrosion they were experiencing.

-Buildings Where Solvents Are Used to Clean Lenses and Sensitive Equipment.
+VOC Testing in a Building Where Solvents Were Used to Clean Lenses and Sensitive Equipment.

 Three IAQ testing tools held up in a commercial building during commercial air quality testing.

-Indoor Air Quality Testing Tools.
+Indoor Air Quality Testing Tools used during VOC testing in commercial buildings and in homes.
 The one in the center is a Photoionization detector like the one used during the investigation mentioned in this article.

 VOC Testing In A Building Where Vitamins and Supplements Are Manufactured.

-Our certified inspector once inspected a massive hospital building complex where unidentifiable odors were present in the neo natal intensive care unit.
-This is an area were sensitive newborn babies who were already sick were being exposed to an unknown chemical agent in the air.
-As you know children are more sensitive to air quality related health problems than adults.
-Their lungs and developing brains in particular can be quite sensitive.
+Our inspector once inspected a massive hospital building complex where unidentifiable odors were present in the neo-natal intensive care unit.
+Sensitive, already ill newborn babies were being exposed to an unknown chemical.
+As you know, children are more sensitive to air quality related health problems than adults.
+Their lungs and developing brains in particular can be quite sensitive to indoor pollutants.
 Two previous testing firms could not locate the source of odors via air testing.
-Air testing for chemicals, mold, and allergens, can very often have limitations, that is why an interview, visual inspection, and experience are so important.
+Air testing for chemicals, mold, and allergens, can very often have limitations.
+That is why the two previous IAQ testing consultants found nothing unusual in the air.
+It was not the lack of a problem; it was that tests do not pick up everything.
+And this is why an interview, a visual inspection, and experience are so important for commercial IAQ consultants.

 The clients all described the odor differently.
 They said the odor was like sewer gas, mold, dead fish, or dead seaweed washed up on the beach.
 Our inspector found the odor to be similar to antifreeze.

-Our mold and air quality investigator discovered that a antifreeze like chemical called Anclsteam was used to deter corrosion in the buildings pipes.
-The substance was stored in 55 gallon drums three hospital buildings away from the sick infants.
-This substance in the 55 gallon drums had the exact same antifreeze odor as was present in the neonatal area.
-The indoor air quality inspector had no doubt that the substance he smelled in the barrels was the same substance he smelled in the infant ward three buildings away.
+Our mold and air quality investigator discovered that a antifreeze like chemical called Ancosteam was used to deter corrosion in the buildings steam pipes.
+The substance was stored in 55-gallon drums three hospital buildings away from the sick infants.
+This substance in the 55-gallon drums had the exact same antifreeze odor as was present in the neonatal area.
+Our IAQ Investigator had no doubt that the substance he smelled in the barrels was the same substance he smelled in the infant ward three buildings away.

-Steam pipes carried steam to be used in the laundry room and in the steam sterilization room.
-The massive network of pipes was carrying the substance from the engineering plant building to the infant ward three buildings away.
-The pipes were releasing the antifreeze/ anti corrosion type substance when steam was used to sterilize medical equipment, or when steam was released in the laundry area.
-The substance was lighter than air and the inspector used his nose and a ladder to trace the fumes from the gases release point in the steam sterilization autoclave room, and the laundry room to the infant neo natal ward down the hall.
+The massive network of pipes was carrying the substance from the 55-gallon drums in the engineering plant building to the infant ward three buildings away.
+The pipes were releasing the antifreeze/ anti corrosion type substance when steam was used to sterilize medical equipment.
+It was also released when steam was released in the laundry area.
+The substance was lighter than air and the inspector used his nose and a ladder to trace the fumes from the gases release point.
+The steam release point was in the steam sterilization autoclave room, and the laundry room.
+It was traced to the infant neo natal ward down the hall.
 The fumes were like a lighter than air river of odor clinging to the high ceilings and flowing down the hall to the neo-natal care unit of the hospital.

 The Likely Causative Defect

-The Ancosteam was not supposed to be inside the steam pipes, it was suppose to be in the water pipes only.
-How did the Ancosteam, an antifreeze like substance, get from the water pipes where it was supposed to be and into the hospitals steam pipes you may ask?
+The Ancosteam was not supposed to be inside the steam pipes, it was supposed to be in the water pipes only.
+How did the Ancosteam get from the water pipes into the hospital’s steam pipes?
 It likely did in the same way carbon monoxide enters some homes, via cracked heat exchangers.
-In Northern climates heat and furnace fumes including carbon monoxide travel inside heat exchanger coils where it is supposed to be.
-If the coils crack then the fumes can and will leak out of the heat exchanger and enter the pipe that the heat exchanger is house inside.
-This condition often leads to homes air becoming contaminated with deadly carbon monoxide.
 The chemical Ancosteam was intentionally injected into water pipes and heat exchanger where it was supposed to be.
-It likely leaked out of cracked heat exchanger pipes housed inside the buildings steam pipes.
+It likely leaked out of cracked heat exchanger pipes housed inside the engineering buildings steam pipes.
 Now that the substance leaked from the heat exchangers the chemical was free to enter the steam pipes where the chemical was not supposed to be.
-The Ancosteam contaminated water and steam would spray out of nozzles in the steam sterilization room and laundry room steam area then float to the ceiling and down the hall to the infant intensive care ward.
+The Ancosteam contaminated water and steam would spray out of nozzles in the steam sterilization room and laundry room.
+These steam use areas were near the infant intensive care ward.

 I informed the building engineer to have the heat exchanger coils inspected and that they would very likely be found to be cracked and leaking.
 Such coils would need to be replaced to solve the indoor air problem in the massive commercial building.